KathmanduLivingLabs/kathmandulivinglabs.github.io/_posts/2020-03-06-kv-privacy-policy.md

+---
+layout:     post
+title:      Vidya for Parents Privacy Policy
+date:       2020-03-06 12:06:29
+summary:    This privacy policy has been compiled to better serve those who are concerned with how their 'Personally Identifiable Information'..
+categories: tutorials
+---

 ## Privacy Policy

 Kathmandu Living Labs built the Vidya for Parents app as a Free app.
 This SERVICE is provided by Kathmandu Living Labs at no cost and is intended for use as is.